AdobeDocs/experience-manager-64.en/help/sites-developing/i18n-translator.md

 **Providing Translation Hints**

-Use the Commenet poperty of the dictionary string to provide information to the translator to clarify the meaning of the string.
+Use the Comment property of the dictionary string to provide information to the translator to clarify the meaning of the string.
 Typically, the UI assists users to determine the meaning of ambiguous words.
 However, the translator does not see the string within the context of the UI.
 The translation hint removes the ambiguity.
 For example, a comment helps the translator to understand that the English word Request is used as a noun rather than a verb.

 Translation hints also distinguish strings that are identical and have different meanings.
 For example the word Search can be a noun or a verb, requiring two "Search" entries in the dictionary with two different translation hints.
 The code that requests the string also includes the translation hint so that the correct string is used in the UI.